jgauffin/Griffin.Data/docs/Article/Article.md

     {
         if (session == null) throw new ArgumentNullException(nameof(session));
     }

     public async Task<Permission> GetById(int id)
     {
         return await Session.First<Permission>(new {id});
     }
 }
 ```

+You can of course override the methods for custom behaviour (or just remove the base class inheritance).

+The `GetById` method can't be in the base class since an entity can have a composite key (i.e. more than one primary key columns).

 **Integration tests**